Answered By: E-library Team Last Updated: 26 Apr, 2017 Views: 6454

 - Under Style: find and select your output style, for example Harvard (Brunel University 2013/14)

 - On the relevant page use the Bibliography Options button to create your bibliography

 If you upgraded your older version of Mac OS X to Yosemite or El Capitan, Java should be enabled by default - it needs to be installed before you can install WNC4.

 Mavericks (OS X 10.9) or earlier - follow these steps:

-- Install the 32-bit version of Java 8 update 111 (or later) for Mac from the Oracle web site (see link below) and restart your computer
+- Install the 32-bit version of Java 8 (latest update version) for Mac from the Oracle web site (see link below) and restart your computer

 - WNC4 should be installed after you have obtained Java 8, see the related FAQ: http://libanswers.brunel.ac.uk/faq/13889

 - Log in to legacy RefWorks 2.0 and, under Tools > Write-N-Cite, link to the installation guide